More Than 2,000 Organizations Urge Biden to Extend National Eviction Ban

 The Centers for Disease Control and Prevention announced a ban on evicting struggling renters during the pandemic last September, and that protection is scheduled to expire at the end of this month.

-Advocates say a wave of evictions is inevitable if the ban is allowed to lapse.

-"Evictions put lives at risk and strain our already overstretched public health systems," the organizations, including AARP, the NAACP and the American Civil Liberties Union, wrote in the letter dated March 15.
+In their letter dated March 15, the organizations, including AARP, the NAACP and the American Civil Liberties Union, warn of a wave of evictions if the protection is allowed to lapse.

 They also cited research showing that evictions have led to as many as 400,000 additional coronavirus cases.